dnanexus/dxWDL/doc/TopoSort.md

 Case 2:

 If any node `v` in the current level of the AST has a parent within a scatter context at this level, make `v`’s parent the scatter itself.

+Conceptually there are two major ways this sorting could be implemented.
+One is to define a separate graph with node types for a new 'scatter collapsed' graph and recursively build this graph.
+This new graph type will eventually have to be converted back into nodes in the original WDL AST.
+The other approach is rely solely on nodes in the WDL AST to build the graph (in other words, /any/ graph topologically sorted in the AST will consist of nodes in the AST itself.
+We opted for the latter approach though both have their advantages and disadvantages.